Last updated December 2020

 BUY ALL-CLAD 10 PIECE SET ON AMAZON (BRUSHED)

-BUY ALL-CLAD D5 10 PIECE SET AT WILLIAMS-SONOMA
+BUY ALL-CLAD D5 (all) AT WILLIAMS-SONOma (Polished)

 D5 Open Stock